-We have lots of pool parties at our house.
-I am getting tired of wrappers and food messes everywhere.
+After hosting several pool parties at our house with the whole family or friends, I knew I needed to change how we serve sweet treats and snack foods.
 When you buy a bag of food and 10 people have put their hands in it, I can't bring myself to keep it.
-I started creating easy charcuterie board for kids and teens, and it has SAVED me.

 - Goldfish